Sutherlin, Oregon

 Sutherlin is a city in Douglas County, Oregon, United States.
 As of the 2010 Census, the population was 7,810, making it the second most populous city in Douglas County.
-Located off of I-5, nearby features include Cooper Creek Reservoir, Ford's pond (treated waste water), the Umpqua River, a golf course, and numerous vineyards.
+Located just off of Interstate 5, nearby features include Cooper Creek Reservoir, Ford's Pond (treated wastewater), the Umpqua River, a golf course, and numerous vineyards.

 The City of Sutherlin Police Department also serves the City of Oakland via a paid contract.